 President Elect II

 The President Elect II must be a Full Member in good standing.
 Multidisciplinary and international Full Members are eligible.
 The President Elect II serves a one-year term and automatically ascends to the position of President Elect I and to President of the SGO.
 The President Elect II executes the duties of the Secretary-Treasurer in the absence of the Secretary-Treasurer and Secretary-Treasurer-Elect.
 The President Elect II will also serve as chair to the SGO Health Policy and Socio Economic Committee.
 After Presidency, this individual continues to sit on the Board and Executive Committee for one year as Past President.
 The Past President chairs the Nominating Committee and Honors & Awards Committee.
 The total time commitment is four years.

 Board Member (three open positions)

-Board/Council Members must be Full Members in good standing.
+Board Members must be Full Members in good standing.
 Multidisciplinary and international Full Members are also eligible.
-Board/Council Members serve one three-year term of office and will be appointed to sit on at least one SGO Committee as a Liaison.
+Board Members serve one three-year term of office and will be appointed to sit on at least one SGO Committee as a Liaison.

 Fellow-in-Training Member Representatives

 Fellow-in-Training Representatives to the Board must be Fellow-in-Training Members, respectively.
 Fellow-In-Training members must be in good standing and hold the same member level for the duration of their appointment (March 2020 – March 2021).
 These representatives serve a one-year term of office and do not hold voting rights.

 To help you better understand the process and more actively participate in it, SGO has compiled answers to members’ most common nomination and election queries: